 Everyone was pre-registered, so we were greeted at the entrance with printed name tags and a chilled cocktail—a fantastic way to start.
 Rocky Mountain Punch which is a heavenly mixture of rum, maraschino liqueur, lemon juice, champagne or pineapple juice with Angostura bitters made a pleasant and refreshing introduction to the topic of the afternoon: Bitters.

 The group was divided into two sections.
-Some were led into the back room where an arrangement of potable bitters were awaiting each participant on a placemat describing each sample.
+Some were led into the back room where an arrangement of potable (amaro) bitters were awaiting each participant on a placemat describing each sample.
 The rest of us were seated at the curved marble bartop in the back typically used for dinner guests.
 We were greeted by the director of food and beverage who thanked everyone and introduced Burke, our teacher/bartender for the session.
 Burke proceeded to explain some details and examples of cocktail bitters, such as Angostura, Regan’s Orange, Peychaud’s and the like, and started passing around bowls of various spices and botanicals.

 The bowls contained items both common and obscure.
 Caraway seeds, cardamom pods and coriander seeds were followed by quassia chips, gentian root, chamomile flowers orange peel, cloves and cinnamon.
 Over the course of the next 45 minutes, Burke explained each ingredient as he demonstrated the process for measuring, grinding, toasting and combining everything necessary to make cocktail bitters.
 I think everyone really enjoyed the learning process, as there were lots of questions.
 By the end of the session, we had all seen first hand how to make homemade orange bitters as well as a batch of early spring bitters.
-Watching this, I recalled a similar experiment from several years earlier when my wife, Kimberly and I once made our own orange bitters at a time before there were any brands available to buy.
+Watching this, we recalled a similar experiment from several years earlier when we once made our own orange bitters at a time before there were any brands available to buy.
 It was great to see our uncharted adventure finally confirmed by a modern recipe.
 As the session came to a close, we sampled some of the unique cocktail bitters in use at the Bradstreet Crafthouse including their own Hellfire and Root Beer Bitters.